 9pm-12am: Milonga Tango social dance with Live music by Cuarteto Puentes – DJ Scott Boddye

 Please, bring snacks and refreshments to share!
 This is a fragrance-free event.

 Every 2nd Saturday of the month, CMC and Tango dance faculty member Sonja Riket host a monthly Milonga (Argentine Tango social dance gathering) with a drop-in class and dancing to Tango music from the Golden Era and beyond.
-This Milonga series will include live music and dance performances by local and international Tango guests.
+This Milonga series will include live music and dance workshops/performances by local and international Tango guests.

 Enjoy dancing in the beautiful Victorian concert hall with smooth wooden floor and outdoor patio!
 Come to listen and watch or join in the dance.
 All ages are welcome!

 Parking garage at 21st St & Bartlett and lot Capp St (b/w 19th& 20th).
 Also street parking at Folsom St., 2 blocks away